Laws, Regulations & Annotations

 25299.56.
 Applicant's eligibility. (a) The board shall determine an applicant's eligibility for a claim for corrective action costs or third-party compensation costs pursuant to Section 25299.57 or 25299.58 and notify the applicant of that determination within 60 days from the date of the receipt of the fund application.
 The board may classify the claimant's application pursuant to Section 25299.52 after that 60-day period.
 If the board sends an applicant a determination of eligibility pursuant to this subdivision, the board shall not revoke that determination of eligibility, unless the application contained fraudulent information or a misrepresentation.
 However, the board may suspend making a reimbursement for a claim until the claimant corrects any deficiencies that are the basis for the suspension.
 Reinstatement of reimbursement shall occur when funds are available and that reinstatement shall be made ahead of any new letters of commitment issued as of the date of reinstatement.

-(b) A claimant may request review of any claim or portion of a claim not paid.
+(b) A claimant may request review of any determination of eligibility or disapproval of reimbursement.
 The review shall be conducted and a decision rendered within 30 days from the date of receipt of the request.

 (d) Final action on a petition taken by the board is a final agency action for the purposes of judicial review of a board decision.